BGI-Qingdao/VT3D/README.md

 ## <a name=q_a>Frequent Q & A</a>

-#### 3D coordinate not stored in spatial3D ?
+#### 3D coordinate not stored in spatial3D?

 Please make sure your spatial 3D coordinate stored in obsm, then use ```--spatial_key xxx``` to assign the column name

-#### Why we need fixed.json ?
+#### Why do we need fixed.json?
-We use the fixed.json when the surface models is in the same coordinate system of h5ad data. fixed.json
+We use fixed.json when the surface models are in the same coordinate system of h5ad data. fixed.json
 ```
 {"xmin": 0, "ymin": 0,  "margin": 0, "zmin": 0, "binsize": 1}
 ```
-Sometime the surface models need to shift and scale to fit the h5ad data, for example: hypo_preoptic.coord.json
+Sometimes the surface models need to shift and scale to fit the h5ad data, for example: hypo_preoptic.coord.json
 ```
 {"xmin": -897, "ymin": -897, "xmax": 897, "ymax": 897, "margin": 10, "zmin": -290, "zmax": 260, "binsize": 50}